akveo/nebular/docs/articles/security-intro.md

 ## What's included

 - ACL roles/permissions/resources configuration
-- RoleProvider
+- `RoleProvider` - user role determination, authentication agnostic
-- AccessChecker - service that checks whether access is granted or not
+- `NbAccessChecker` - a service that checks whether access is granted or not

-- *ACL directive* - directive that helps to hide/show elements based on user permissions, coming soon.
+- `*nbIsGranted` - conditional directive to manager your content visibility

-- *ACL decorator* - decorator that manages access to a particular method, coming soon.
+- *Security Decorator* - decorator that manages access to a particular method, coming soon.

 <hr class="section-end">